LairdCP/BLE_Gateway_Firmware/docs/ble.md

-﻿# BLE Services and information used in the MG100 OOB Demo
+﻿# BLE Services and information used in the AWS OOB Demo

 ## Advertisement

 The advertisement includes the UUID of the Cellular Profile.
 The complete local name is included in the scan response.
-The complete local name is "MG100 OOB-1234567", where "1234567" are replaced with the last 7 digits of the IMEI.
+The complete local name for an MG100 is `MG100 OOB-1234567`, where `1234567` are replaced with the last 7 digits of the IMEI.
+For a DVK the complete local name will look like `Pinnacle 100 OOB-1234567`.

 ## Device Information Service